isomerpages/scamshield/pages/terms-of-use.md

 1. NCPC reserves the right to change, modify or supplement these Terms at our discretion and at any time, by posting the changed, modified or supplemented Terms on or through ScamShield, or through such other means as NCPC may deem appropriate.
 Your continued use of ScamShield following the posting of any change, modification or supplement will constitute your acceptance of such change, modification or supplement.
 If you do not agree to any change, modification or supplement to these Terms, please do not use ScamShield.

-2. NCPC reserves the right to —
+2. NCPC reserves the right to —  <br>
  (a) update, enhance, upgrade, reduce, or otherwise modify or vary ScamShield, at any time, for any reason, with or without notice to you.
 These Terms will apply to all such updates, enhancements, upgrades, reductions, modifications or variations to ScamShield; <br>
  (b) suspend the use of ScamShield, during times of maintenance (whether scheduled or unscheduled), without notice or liability to you whatsoever; <br>
  (c) deny or restrict the use of ScamShield to you without ascribing any reasons and without liability to you whatsoever; <br>